Contact details

 Her work is translated into Spanish, French, German, Italian, Greek, Korean, Turkish and Bulgarian and widely reviewed by the Guardian, the Independent, the TLS, Radio 4, New Statesman, Financial Times, the New York Times and the New Yorker, among others.

 She was named on the ELLE list celebrating influential people in 2020, shortlisted for the Women’s Prize for Fiction Futures for writers under the age of 35 in 2022 and longlisted for the BBC National Short Story Award in 2022.
-She is an advocate for widening participating in the arts, and as part of this work she co-runs literary and arts magazine, The Grapevine and co-presents literary podcast, Tender Buttons, which features guests such as Sheila Heti, Max Porter, Garth Greenwell, Preti Taneja, Lola Olufemi, Isabel Waidner, Travis Alabanza and Bhanu Kapil.
+She is an advocate for widening participation in the arts, and as part of this work she co-runs literary and arts magazine, The Grapevine and co-presents literary podcast, Tender Buttons, which features guests such as Sheila Heti, Max Porter, Garth Greenwell, Preti Taneja, Lola Olufemi, Isabel Waidner, Travis Alabanza and Bhanu Kapil.

 Qualifications

-- MA in Creative Writing, University of Kent, United Kingdom, Sep 2014 – Aug 2015
+- MA in Creative Writing, University of Kent, United Kingdom, September 2014 - August 2015

-- BA in English Literature and Language, King's College London, United Kingdom, Sep 2010 – Aug 2013
+- BA in English Literature and Language, King's College London, United Kingdom, September 2010 - August 2013

 Employment